arrahman17/Learning-Analytics-Project-/README.md

 Install python with jupyter Notebook and as well as the libraries Pandas and Numpy

-If you are Mac or Linux user, you can use the commands, if you are windows user follow the links for each installations
+If you are Mac or Linux user, you can use the commands, otherwise follow the links for each installations

 - [Python 2.7](https://www.python.org/downloads/)   - Download it